 We are happy to announce the third edition of the Azores Shark & Ray Safari is going to take place in the summer of 2023.
 Make sure to register soon to be part of it!

-DATES: Summer 2023, exact dates will be confirmed at a later stage.
+DATES: 17 July – 26 July 2023.
 If you are interested make sure to already sign-up (below) for more information!

 - 10 days of accommodation on Pico Island in the Azores.

 - 4 local dives – chances to see juvenile eagle rays, round stingrays and roughtail stingrays.

 - 3 Shark dives – Blue sharks, with chances on short-fin mako sharks and smooth hammerhead sharks.